jump-dev/MathOptInterface.jl/docs/src/manual/manual.md

 # Manual

-## Purpose

-Each mathematical optimization solver API has its own concepts and data structures for representing optimization models and obtaining results.
-However, it is often desirable to represent an instance of an optimization problem at a higher level so that it is easy to try using different solvers.
-MathOptInterface (MOI) is an abstraction layer designed to provide a unified interface to mathematical optimization solvers so that users do not need to understand multiple solver-specific APIs.
-MOI can be used directly, or through a higher-level modeling interface like [JuMP](https://github.com/jump-dev/JuMP.jl).

-MOI has been designed to replace [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl), which has been used by modeling packages such as [JuMP](https://github.com/jump-dev/JuMP.jl) and [Convex.jl](https://github.com/jump-dev/Convex.jl).
-This second-generation abstraction layer addresses a number of limitations of MathProgBase.
-MOI is designed to:
-- Be simple and extensible, unifying linear, quadratic, and conic optimization, and seamlessly facilitate extensions to essentially arbitrary constraints and functions (e.g., indicator constraints, complementarity constraints, and piecewise linear functions)
-- Be fast by allowing access to a solver's in-memory representation of a problem without writing intermediate files (when possible) and by using multiple dispatch and avoiding requiring containers of nonconcrete types
-- Allow a solver to return multiple results (e.g., a pool of solutions)
-- Allow a solver to return extra arbitrary information via attributes (e.g., variable- and constraint-wise membership in an irreducible inconsistent subset for infeasibility analysis)
-- Provide a greatly expanded set of status codes explaining what happened during the optimization procedure
-- Enable a solver to more precisely specify which problem classes it supports
-- Enable both primal and dual warm starts
-- Enable adding and removing both variables and constraints by indices that are not required to be consecutive
-- Enable any modification that the solver supports to an existing model
-- Avoid requiring the solver wrapper to store an additional copy of the problem data

-This manual introduces the concepts needed to understand MOI and give a high-level picture of how all of the pieces fit together.
-The primary focus is on MOI from the perspective of a user of the interface.
-At the end of the manual we have a section on [Implementing a solver interface](@ref).
-The [API Reference](@ref) page lists the complete API.

 MOI does not export functions, but for brevity we often omit qualifying names with the MOI module.
 Best practice is to have
 ```julia
 using MathOptInterface
 const MOI = MathOptInterface
 ```
 and prefix all MOI methods with `MOI.` in user code.
 If a name is also available in base Julia, we always explicitly use the module prefix, for example, with `MOI.get`.

 ## Standard form problem